 First up, blueberries.
 You can use fresh or frozen.
 I happened to have some berries in the freezer that I needed to use.
 The frozen ones do tend to burst and create a smoother filling.
-AS SO:

 Bottom line, it really doesn’t matter what you use.
 Fresh is always best in my opinion, but its so nice to have frozen fruit all year so you can whip this up for a special occasion.
 Or no occasion – I think every day should be ended with a fabulous dessert.

 And you can sub out the blueberries for whatever fruit you want!
 Or leave out the coconut if you’re not a fan.